oVirt/ovirt-site/source/feature/detailedhostpmproxypreferences.html.md

 #### Flow

-When Power Management is defined on the Host and the host becomes non-responding , the engine will attempt to restart the Host after a graceful period is passed
-The Host non-responding treatment is doing the following actions Send a Stop command

-        Wait for status 'off' (controlled by FenceStopStatusDelayBetweenRetriesInSec and FenceStopStatusRetries configuration values)
-        Send a Start command
-        Wait for status 'on'  (controlled by FenceStartStatusDelayBetweenRetriesInSec and FenceStartStatusRetries configuration values)

-All commands are passed to the Host fencing agent via a proxy machine, in this case The pm_proxy_preferences of the Host that is in non-responding state is examined for each entry in the comma-separated values for this field we are trying to send the fencing command (Start/Stop) via the proxy
+Start/Stop commands are passed to the Host fencing agent via a proxy machine, in this case The pm_proxy_preferences of the Host that is in non-responding state is examined for each entry in the comma-separated values for this field we are trying to send the fencing command (Start/Stop) via the proxy
 In the case that the proxy is the local engine , a validation phase of checking existence of local running vdsm and installed fence-agents package is issued